SINGER

 Icon of person Daz Sampson

-Darren "Daz" Sampson (born 28 November 1974) is a British singer-songwriter, record producer and football manager.
+Darren "Daz" Sampson (born 28 November 1974) is a British singer-songwriter, rapper, record producer, and football manager.
 Sampson is known for his commercial dance music, as part of several groups, and his television appearances.
 He has had nine Top 30 UK singles.
 In 2006, he represented the UK in the Eurovision Song Contest with "Teenage Life", a top 10 hit.
 Read more on Wikipedia

 Memorability Metrics